Tragic mulatto: Tragic mulatta

-The female "tragic octoroon" was a stock character of abolitionist literature: a light-skinned woman raised in her father's household as though she were white, until his bankruptcy or death reduces her to a menial position and she is eventually sold.
-She may even be unaware of her status before being so reduced.
-This character allowed abolitionists to draw attention to the sexual exploitation in slavery; and unlike the suffering of the field hands, did not allow slaveholders to retort that the sufferings of Northern mill hands were no easier, since the Northern mill owner would not sell his own children into slavery.
+The female tragic quadroon was a stock character of abolitionist literature: a light-skinned woman raised in her father's household as though she were white, until his bankruptcy or death reduces her to a menial position and she is eventually sold.
+This character allowed abolitionists to draw attention to the sexual exploitation experience within slavery.
+Scholars have also connected this figure to the "fancy trade" in places such as New Orleans, where enslaved women of mixed ancestry, often referred to as “fancy girls,” were marketed based on their perceived beauty and sold for sexual exploitation.